-- being on a ramp or hill/slope,
+- · being on a ramp or hill/slope,

 - closed doors.

 - vehicle completely stationary,

-- engine running and foot on the brake.
+- engine running and foot on the brake,

-- besides having a gear engaged or being in neutral for manual gear change and with the selector lever at positions S. D or R in vehicles with automatic gearbox.
+- besides having a gear engaged or being in neutral for manual gearbox and with the selector lever at positions S, D or R in automatic gearbox.